 And for good reason.

-Google’s Knowledge Graph also utilizes verified Google My Business information to help generate details for its database about businesses and related entities that are relevant to specific searches.
+It helps generate details for its database about businesses and related entities that are relevant to specific searches.

-Use this guide to ensure you’ve completed your Google My Business listing correctly, and optimized all possible facets of the tool to get the most leverage for your business on Google and third-party platforms that use the Google Maps API to generate location information for users.
+Doing this will also give the most leverage for your business on Google and third-party platforms that use the Google Maps API to generate location information for users.

 Basics of Google My Business

-If digital marketing is a somewhat new endeavor for you and your business, there are some basics to recognize to ensure you fully understand Google My Business and the value it offers.
+If digital marketing is a somewhat new endeavor for you and your business, there are some basics to know.

 And, no, a GMB listing doesn’t replace your business’s website.

-Google My Business complements your existing website by giving your business a public identity and presence with a listing on Google, the most popular search engine in the world.
+Google My Business complements a brand’s already-existing website(s) by giving it a public identity and presence with a listing on Google.

 Google Places for Business and the Google+ Pages Dashboard were the best ways to manage your business information previously.